 This exercise helps you: consider new ways to create brand experiences for your customers, by taking inspiration from the Big Boys.

-If your brand was a superhero, who are the bad guys?
 Who is your arch nemesis and what evils are you trying to get rid the world of?
 Your answers can be concrete or abstract.
 For example, an IT consultancy might be about vanquishing complex solutions and long helpdesk queues.
 A fitness studio may be against intimidating classes and lack of confidence.

 This exercise helps you: understand your brand’s greater purpose, and the value you offer customers.
 These are things that drive your organization and must be a part of your brand.
 Sometimes, being clear on what you’re against makes it easier to understand what you stand for.

-Picture this: 10 years from now, your brand is on the front page news for achieving greatness.
 What does the headline say?
 Have you cured a problem?
 Grown to be the biggest?
 Changed the way people do something?
 What does success look like?

 This exercise helps you: align on your company’s vision, or the biggest goal on the horizon.
 A strong vision helps guide business strategy and motivate the team to achieve it.